Recoskie/JDasm/docs/Code.md

 <br />

-It is still a good practice in learning to write pure binary applications in x86 core code without any coding tools.
+It is still good practice in learning to write pure binary applications in x86 core code without any coding tools.

 <h1 id="loops">Loop, and repeat.</h1>